-1. TRUSTWORTHINESS

-- \Be honest.

-- \Don't deceive, cheat, or steal

-- \Be reliable do what you say you'll do

-- \Have the courage to do the right thing

-- \Be loyal stand by your family, friends, and country

-2. FAIRNESS

-- \Play by the rules.

-- \Take turns and share.

-- \Be open-minded; listen to others.

-- \Don't take advantage of others.

-- \Don't blame others carelessly.

-3. RESPECT

-- \Treat others with respect; follow the Golden Rule.

-- \Be tolerant of differences

-- \Use good manners, not bad language.

-- \Be considerate of the feelings of others.

-- \Don't threaten, hit, or hurt anyone

-- \Deal peacefully with anger, insults, and disagreements.

-4. CARING

-- \Be kind.

-- \Be compassionate and show you care.

-- \Express gratitude.

-- \Forgive others.

-- \Help people in need.
+1. TRUSTWORTHINESS Be honest.
+Don't deceive, cheat, or steal Be reliable - do what you say you'll do Have the courage to do the right thing 2.
+FAIRNESS Play by the rules.
+Take turns and share.
+Be open-minded; listen to others.
+Don't take advantage of others.
+Be loyal - stand by your family, friends, and country Don't blame others carelessly.
+3. RESPECT 4.
+CARING Treat others with respect; follow the Be kind.
+Treat others with respect; follow the Golden Rule.
+Be kind. - Be kind.
+Be compassionate and show you care.
+Golden Rule.
+Be tolerant of differences Use good manners, not bad Golden Rule.
+Be tolerant of differences Be compassionate and show you care.
+Golden Rule.
+Be tolerant of differences Use good manners, not bad language.
+Be compassionate and show you care.
+Express gratitude.
+Golden Rule.
+Be tolerant of differences Use good manners, not bad language.
+Be considerate of the feelings of others.
+Don't threaten, hit, or hurt anyone Be compassionate and show you care.
+Express gratitude.
+Golden Rule.
+Be tolerant of differences Use good manners, not bad language.
+Be considerate of the feelings of others.
+Be compassionate and show you care.
+Express gratitude.
+Forgive others.

-5. RESPONSIBILITY
+5. RESPONSIBILITY 6.
+CITIZENSHIP

-- \Do what you are supposed to do.
+Do what you are supposed to do.
+Do your share to make your school and community better.

-- \Persevere: Keep on trying!
+Persevere: Keep on trying!
+Cooperate.

-- \Always do your best.
+Always do your best.
+Stay informed; vote.

-- \Use self-control; be self-disciplined
+Use self-control; be self-disciplined Be a good neighbor

-- \Think before you act consider the consequences.
+Think before you act - consider the Obey laws and rules.

+consequences.

-- \Be accountable for your choices
+Be accountable for your choices Respect authority.

+Protect the environment.